Rational-Valued Affine Verifiers in Arthur--Merlin Proof Systems: Examples of languages verified by ADfAs

-\textbf{Protocol.} The verifier (V) uses one $3$-state affine register, initialized to $v_0=(1,0,0)^{T}$.
-V reads the input $w$ from left to right.
-At each symbol, V asks the prover (P) whether this is the middle symbol. \begin{itemize} \item If P replies "no," V applies the affine operator
+\begin{proof} The verifier uses one $3$-state affine register, initialized to \(v_0=(1,0,0)^T\).
+While scanning the input from left to right, it asks the prover whether the current symbol is the unique center symbol. \begin{itemize} \item Before the claimed center, the verifier applies

-\item If P replies "yes," V checks if the current symbol is $\sigma$.
-If not, V moves the tape head to the end marker and rejects.
-If it is, V applies the identity operator and transitions to a second phase. \item In the second phase, for all subsequent symbols until the end-marker, V applies the inverse operator \end{itemize} If the prover replies invalid middle position (e.g., multiple "yes" or none), the verifier rejects deterministically.
-After reading the entire input, V applies a final linear transformation to its affine state $v_f$ using the matrix where $\delta=\frac{1-\epsilon}{2\epsilon}$.

-Let the resulting state be $v' = M_F v_f$.
-V then weights the register, accepts on outcome 1, and rejects on outcomes 2 or 3.

-\textbf{Completeness.} Let $w \in L_{\text{middle}}$, so $w=x\sigma y$ with $|x|=|y|=k$.
-The honest prover will reply "no" for the first $k$ symbols, "yes" at the $(k+1)$-th symbol (which is $\sigma$), and the protocol continues for the final $k$ symbols.
-The sequence of operators applied to the initial state $v_0$ is $k$ applications of $A^{-1}$ followed by one identity operation and $k$ applications of $A$.
-The final state before the transformation $M_F$ is

-The state after the transformation is $v' = M_F v_f = M_F (1,0,0)^T = (1,0,0)^T$.
-Upon weighting this state, the probability of obtaining outcome 1 (acceptance) is $1$.
-Thus, the protocol has perfect completeness.

-\textbf{Soundness.} Let $w \notin L_{\text{middle}}$, and let $P^*$ be any prover.
-Let $n$ be the length of $w$. $P^*$ must claim some position $j$ is the middle.
-If $w_j \neq \sigma$, V rejects deterministically.
-To avoid certain rejection, $P^*$ may choose a position $j$ such that $w_j = \sigma$.
-Under this strategy, V applies $A$ for the first $j-1$ symbols and $A^{-1}$ for the remaining $n-j$ symbols.
-The affine state before applying $M_F$ is